Readit News logoReadit News

 But literally, I’ve never read an article about easing functions that just says “easing functions”. they all feel obligated to mention Penner” Why? and no, it’s not because open source or multiple contributors.
 I used those examples because I can’t name the 1000s of people for functions which is precisely my point

-xwolfi · a month ago
+xwolfi · 8 months ago

 Sir, this is a Wendy

-unconed · a month ago
+unconed · 8 months ago

 Bouncy animations that overshoot just seem like a bad idea in general.
 The purpose of a UI animation is to guide the eye, but the bounce explicitly introduces a reversal of motion at the end before stopping.